 Overview

-The Data Cleansing Agent is an AI-powered assistant that helps users profile, clean, and standardize their database data without writing code.
+The Data Cleansing Agent is one of Ada’s AI-powered assistants.
+It helps users profile, clean, and standardize their database data without writing code.
 Users describe what they want in plain English -- such as "find and fix postal code issues in the customers table" or "standardize date formats in the orders table to ISO" -- and the agent autonomously discovers issues, creates safe working copies of the data, applies the appropriate fixes, and verifies the results.
-It handles common supply chain data problems including mixed date formats, inconsistent country codes, Excel-corrupted postal codes, missing values, outliers, and messy text fields.
+The agent handles common supply chain data problems including mixed date formats, inconsistent country codes, Excel-corrupted postal codes, missing values, outliers, and messy text fields.
 It expects a connected database with one or more tables as input.
 The output is a set of cleaned copies of their tables in the database which users can immediately use for Cosmic Frog model building, reporting, or further analysis, while the original data is preserved untouched for comparison or rollback.

 This documentation describes how this specific agent works and can be configured, including walking through multiple examples.
 Please see the “AI Agents: Architecture and Components” Help Center article if you are interested in understanding how the Optilogic AI Agents work at a detailed level.